How to Start a Cleaning Business in Illinois 2024

 Once you’ve chosen a legal structure, you’ll need to register your business with the State of Illinois.
 Visit the Illinois Secretary of State’s website to complete the necessary paperwork and pay the required fees.
 This step will ensure that your business is recognized and legally operating in the state.

-BUSINESS IDEA: How to Start an Elderly Day Care Business 2024
+BUSINESS IDEA: How to Start a Concrete Business 2024

 3. Obtain a Federal Employer Identification Number (EIN)